 You can change default camera operation of constantly focusing on subjects it is aimed at, even when the shutter button is not pressed.
 Instead, you can limit camera focusing to the moment you press the shutter button halfway.

-٢T Press the <menu> button, choose</menu>

-Face AiAF [Continuous AF] on the [
+Press the <MENU> button, choose [Continuous AF] on the [♣] tab, and then choose [Off] (♠22).

-om On Off choose [Off] (22).

-Zoom On Off

-On Off

-us AF Dn Off

-tina On Off